Mr-Molina/esp8266_artnet_dmx512/README.md

 ## UART

 DMX is a serial protocol and - except for different voltage levels - very similar to RS232.
 Therefore it is obvious to use the built-in UART (Universal Asynchronous Receiver/Transmitter) of the micro controller to send the DMX frames.

-This is the original way this sketch used to work and expects the max485 level shifter to be connected to the pin that corresponds to Serial1.
-On a Wemos D1 this is pin D4 aka TX1.
+**Important Note:** In this fork, the DMX output has been moved to GPIO14 (D5) instead of the original D4/TX1 pin to avoid boot conflicts.
+We also use SoftwareSerial instead of Hardware Serial for better compatibility.

 In order to use UART mode, comment in the ENABLE_UART definition.

 ## I2S